 - Committees: The group of people who are appointed by an organisation, to resolve the matters, referred to them are known as Committee.
 For example Advisory Committee, Standing Committee, etc.

 - Task Forces: The group form to carry out a particular task is known as Task Forces.

 Definition of Informal Groups

-The groups that are created naturally, within the organization, due to social and psychological forces are known as Informal groups.
-Under this group, the employees of the organization, themselves enter into groups, without the approval of the management to satisfy their social needs on the job.
+The groups that are created naturally, within the organisation, due to social and psychological forces are known as Informal groups.
+Under this group, the employees of the organisation, themselves enter into groups, without the approval of the management to satisfy their social needs on the job.

 Nobody wants to live in isolation; people generally create a circle around themselves so that they can interact and share their feelings, opinions, experiences, information, etc. These circles are known as informal groups at the workplace.
 These groups are formed on the basis of common likes, dislikes, prejudices, contacts, language, interests, attitudes of the members.
 It includes interest group and friendship group.
 The communication is faster in such groups, as they follow grapevine chain.

 There are no defined rules; that applies to the informal group.
 Moreover, the group possesses a loose structure.
 The bond between the members of the group is quite strong, which can be seen when one of the employees is kicked out of the job and all co-members his group goes on strike just to support him.

 The following are the differences between formal and informal groups: